freshgum-bubbles/typedi/README.md

 # TypeDI<sup>++</sup>

 > **Warning**
-> From 0.4.0, support for Node versions under 15.3.0 has been removed, as the package has transitioned to ES Modules.
+> From 0.4.0, support for Node versions under v15.3.0 has been removed, as the package has transitioned to ES Modules.
+>
+> <sup>See [*Why does the package not support Node versions under v15.3.0?*][pkg-faq-node-15-3-0].</sup>

 > **Note**
 > [Experimental support for Bun has also been introduced](https://github.com/freshgum-bubbles/typedi/commit/f2ec73a6fe1598122cf64f7097a77910fab13560).
 Feel free to test and report any issues!